graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-06/papers/2025-07-01-gradients-rapidly-increase.md

 <img src="{{ page.image_dir | append: 'figure-4.png' | relative_url }}" alt="Three graphs for a Llama training run using the paper's proposed correction.
 The loss is better with the new method and the gradient and weight norms are more stable.">

-In conclusion, this method is a promising way to control the norms of the gradients throughout training, and may be a key ingredient in training models in low precision in the future.
+In conclusion, this method is a promising way to control the norms of the gradients throughout training, and may be a key component of low-precision model training in the future.